 Do not feel the pressure of going out and buying something new because I am sure that there is almost always something in your and your family’s wardrobe that will suit perfectly and you can feel comfortable in.
 Anything new and not worn in might translate as being stiff in your photos and you may not know how it feels to wear it and as a result will make things look and feel uncomfortable.

-My sessions are always fun and carefree so simple dresses, jeans and t shirts, v-necks, cardigans and other layering pieces like scarves & jackets, ballet flats or knee high boots are all timeless pieces.
-For kids, I would recommend leggins or jeans, t shirts & pants, simple dresses or skirts.
+My sessions are always fun and carefree so simple dresses or skirts, jeans and t shirts, v-necks, cardigans and other layering pieces like scarves & jackets.
+For kids, I would recommend leggins or jeans, shorts, t shirts, pants, simple dresses or skirts.
 Stick to soft cottons or other soft materials.
 Just keep it real because there will be running around, there will be possibly jumping on beds, there will be sitting on the ground and perhaps getting a little dirty so just keep it casual.

 With babies, just simple cotton onesies, singlets or t shirts & leggings are best.
 Please no jeans for babies as babies don’t wear jeans and I also find that babies lose their necks in shirts so please avoid shirts with collars too.
 Detailed or frilly outfits also just make the baby look all drowned in material.
 Make sure the baby’s clothes fit perfectly and sometimes even going down a size is better so that things do not look too big on them.